The Employment Law Review: India

 Based on various judicial precedents, the old employer needs to obtain the consent of the worker prior to a transfer to the new employer.
 If a worker does not consent to being transferred, he or she is entitled to compensation, which is to be determined as if the worker had been retrenched.
 However, the worker is only entitled to compensation or continuity of employment, but not more.

-Finally, we expect the much-awaited Personal Data Protection Bill 2019 to see the light of day in 2021.
+Finally, we expect the much-awaited PDP Bill to see the light of day in 2022.
 The Bill seeks to provide for the protection of personal data of individuals, to create a framework for processing personal data and to establish a data protection authority.
 The PDP Bill was introduced in Parliament and subsequently referred to a joint parliamentary committee for detailed examination.
-The report of the joint parliamentary committee is expected early in 2021.
+The committee report, along with the draft PDP Bill 2021, was tabled before both houses of Parliament by the joint parliamentary committee on 16 December 2021.
+Further discussions on the PDP Bill in Parliament are likely to take place in the Budget Session in February 2022.

-1 Rahul Chadha is the managing partner, Savita Sarna is a partner, Manila Sarkaria is a principal associate and Natasha Sahni is an associate at Chadha & Co.
+1 Rahul Chadha is the managing partner, Savita Sarna is a partner, Manila Sarkaria is a principal associate and Natasha Sahni is a senior associate at Chadha & Co.

-8 The Industrial Employment (Standing Orders) Act 1946 [IESOA] is generally applicable to certain specified industrial establishments having 100 or more workers.
-However, as discussed hereinabove, certain states have extended the provisions of the IESOA to establishments as if they were industrial establishments in that state having a lesser number of employees.
+7 The Industrial Employment (Standing Orders) Act 1946 (IESOA) is generally applicable to certain specified industrial establishments having 100 or more workers.
+However, as discussed above, certain states have extended the provisions of the IESOA to establishments as if they were industrial establishments in that state having a smaller number of employees.